-The nursing programs, public health, exercise science, and athletic training are housed in the School of Nursing and Health Sciences.
-Site facilities that support these programs include two nursing simulation labs, a human performance lab, athletic training lab, and exercise training room that supports our collegiate athletic programs as well as providing hands-on training for students.
+The nursing, public health, exercise science and athletic training programs are housed in the School of Nursing & Health Sciences.
+Site facilities that support these programs include two nursing simulation labs, a human performance lab, athletic training lab and exercise training room that supports our collegiate athletic programs and provides hands-on training for students.

 Colby-Sawyer College has been preparing nurses at the Bachelor of Science level since 1981.
-Today, it offers three degrees in nursing — a Bachelor of Science (BS) with a major in nursing, a Master of Science in Nursing (MSN) with an emphasis on clinical nurse leadership, and a Bachelor of Science completion program (RN to BS).
-For the past eleven years the NCLEX-RN first time pass rate has been well above the state and national averages.
-A critical component of the College’s success is its partnership with Dartmouth-Hitchcock Health.
+Today, it offers three degrees in nursing — a Bachelor of Science (BS) with a major in nursing, a Master of Science in Nursing (MSN) with tracks in nursing education, nursing management and executive leadership and clinical nurse leadership and a Bachelor of Science completion program (RN to BS).
+For the past 11 years, the NCLEX-RN first-time pass rate has been well above the state and national averages.
+A critical component of the college’s success is its partnership with Dartmouth Health.

-A Colby-Sawyer BS degree in nursing combines clinical experience at Dartmouth-Hitchcock Medical Center in Lebanon, a Level 1 trauma center, as well as New London Hospital, with hands-on learning in campus classrooms and laboratories, as well as individual and group research.
-These students benefit from the best of both worlds — clinical experience at the only tertiary care academic medical center in New Hampshire and high quality academic and co-curricular opportunities in a vibrant, residential college community.
+A Colby-Sawyer BS degree in nursing combines clinical experience at Dartmouth Hitchcock Medical Center in Lebanon, a Level 1 trauma center, and New London Hospital with hands-on learning in campus classrooms and laboratories, as well as individual and group research.
+These students benefit from the best of both worlds — clinical experience at the only tertiary-care academic medical center in New Hampshire and high quality academic and cocurricular opportunities in a vibrant, residential college community.

-Athletic Training students participate in a wide variety of clinical experiences which can include local and regional hospitals, private and public high schools, and Division, I, II, and III college/university sites.
+Athletic training students participate in a wide variety of clinical experiences, which can include local and regional hospitals, private and public high schools and Division I, II and III college/university sites.
 Students are consistently engaged with hands-on learning in courses as well as in their clinical experience placements.
-All athletic training students completes research as a part of their capstone experience.
+All athletic training students complete research as a part of their capstone experience.

 The first-time pass rate for athletic training graduates taking the Board of Certification exam exceeds the national average and is currently 89% with a 100% average for the 2018 and 2019 cohorts.

-The Exercise Science major focuses on the study of human movement as it relates to enhanced motor performance, activities of daily living, and improved health and wellness.
-Students benefit from the interdisciplinary approach to the study of movement including physiological, nutritional, mechanical, developmental, and psychological factors.
-This course of study integrates classroom, laboratory, internship, and research experiences that provide students with the necessary disciplinary knowledge and practical skills to develop programs that enhance healthy lifestyles and improved motor performance.
+The exercise science major focuses on the study of human movement as it relates to enhanced motor performance, activities of daily living and improved health and wellness.
+Students benefit from the interdisciplinary approach to the study of movement including physiological, nutritional, mechanical, developmental and psychological factors.
+This course of study integrates classroom, laboratory, internship and research experiences that provide students with the necessary disciplinary knowledge and practical skills to develop programs that enhance healthy lifestyles and improve motor performance.